Defence Force Tax Deductions For 2022: The Ultimate Guide

 - Running costs of the home office, including heating and cooling, internet, and electricity.

 Only the work-related percentage portion of these costs are claimable.
-You can also use the 52c per hour fixed-rate or the 80c per hour shortcut method (available only from 1 March 2020 to 30 June 2021).
+You can also use the 52c per hour fixed-rate or the 80c per hour shortcut method to calculate home office expenses.
+This method was initially available only from 1 March 2020 to 30 June 2021, but the ATO has extended the shortcut method to 30 June 2022.

 Expenses related to the dwelling or occupancy of your home are not tax-deductible.
 These costs include home insurance, apartment fees, rent and mortgage interest.